 On the other hand, warmer winters lead to lower energy demands for heating, but this is offset by the greater energy demands for cooling during the summer months (the season where cooling would be required will also increase).

-For comparison, we now look at the end-of-century forecast for the other 2 scenarios, A2, which is our business as usual case, and B2, which is our optimistic case.
+For comparison, we now compare the end-of-century forecast for the other 2 scenarios, A2, which is our business as usual case, and B1, which is our optimistic case with the A1B forecast.

 First, we have the A2 scenario, which leads to the highest warming:

 For July, this scenario leads to warming of the continents that is between 5 and 10° C — very little of the US would escape warming in excess of about 6° C; the same is true for much of Europe.
 Winter shows an even more dramatic warming, with vast regions warming by more than 20 °C. A2 would result in a major increase in the number of days over 90o F in places such as Atlanta and Austin, literally half of the days of the year would exceed that level of discomfort.
 And polar ice would melt much faster than in A1B or B1.